Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-communicating-data.md

 ## Communication modes

-When sending data between ranks, MPI will use one of four communication modes: standard, buffered, synchronous and ready.
-When a communication function is called, it takes control of program execution until the communication has been deemed to finish.
-What finished means is that the send buffer is ready to be re-used for the next communication or computation, e.g. you aren't able to overwrite the data in the send buffer, which would lead to strange reslts!
-How and when this happens all depends on which communication mode you use; each mode handles this differently.
-MPI doesn't guess at which mode *should* be used, we have to program which mode to use with the associated communication functions:
+When sending data between ranks, MPI will use one of four communication modes: synchronous, buffered, ready or standard.
+When a communication function is called, it takes control of program execution until the send-buffer is safe to be re-used again.
+What this means is that it's safe to re-use the memory/variable you passed without affecting the data that is communicated.
+If MPI didn't have this concept of safety, then you could quite easily overwrite or destroy any data before it is send!
+This would lead to some very strange behaviour which would be very hard to debug.
+The difference between the communication mode is when the buffer becomes safe to re-use.
+MPI won't guess at which mode *should* be used.
+That is up to the programmer.
+Therefore each mode has an associated communication function:

 | Mode        | Blocking function |
 | ----------- | ----------------- |